rigetti/pyquil/docs/source/noise.rst

 which is the projection postulate applied to mixed states.

-If we were a sloppy quantum programmer and accidentally erased the measurement outcome then our best guess for the post measurement state would be given by something that looks an awful lot like a Kraus map:
+If we were a sloppy quantum programmer and accidentally erased the measurement outcome, then our best guess for the post measurement state would be given by something that looks an awful lot like a Kraus
+map:

 .. math::